Testing

 }

-// Expect the header to be rendered.
+// Expect the component to be present.

 if doc.Find(`[data-testid="headerTemplate"]`).Length() == 0 {